chevereto/v3-docs/setup/system/environment.md

 # Environment

-This is the environment variables reference for Chevereto, it contains the system level settings that you can use in your provisioning.
+These are the system level settings that can be used to tweak Chevereto provisioning.

+## Passing values

 To pass settings to Chevereto is recommended to use system level environment variables so it entirely depends on how you run the PHP process.